variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 709 16th Street

-Atlas Gallery and John Galt Coffee will feature the artwork of Jessica Deball.
+The Atlas Gallery and John Galt Coffee will feature the artwork of Rick Destree.
+Original art, prints, lamps and comic available for purchase.

 ### Brix Taphouse & Brewery

 813 8th Street

-The August Featured Artist at Brix Taphouse & Brewery will be Mike Harrington.
-Mike is a local artist who will be teaching “Bob Ross – Joy of Painting” class to home school students on Fridays at Frontier Academy Access.
+No information provided.

 ### Cranford Cove Tea Tavern

 823 10th Street

-No information provided
+The Cranford Cove Tea Tavern will feature “A Beautiful World Of Abstraction” by Johnny Fonseth *(a Fine Art graduate from CSU and active member of the Denver Art Society)* and “Colorful Minds And Colorful People” by Rochelle Peeler *(a recent CSU graduate)*

 ### Grand Lake’s 16th Street Tavern

 915 16th Street

-Grand Lake’s 16th Street Tavern will feature the artwork of Juliette Salter during the month of August.
+Grand Lake’s 16th Street Tavern will feature the artwork of Lexi Luna and will feature live music from Daryl Ray at 7pm.

 ### Joe Molina Gallery & Studios

 930 8th Avenue

-Join the Joe Molina Gallery and Studios in celebration of First Friday: A Night of Art on August 4th.
-The evening will celebrate two local artists, Elijah Trujillo a local Graffiti Artist and Joe Molina.
-Joe Molina will have his most popular pieces out of the vault and on display at drastic savings.
-Elijah will be performing a live art demonstration and will have several of his new works for sale on display in this show he is calling “Phases” because in preparation for the show he’s made some drastic changes, not in his style, but in his concentrated mediums.
-This is a family friendly event.
+No information provided.

 ### Madison & Main Gallery

 927 16th Street

-The show “Bicycle Art” features fifteen guest artists and the members of the Madison and Main Gallery.
-These artists have produced new work reflecting how bicycles can be captured in their artwork.
-This fabulous show runs through August 25th, 2017.
-In addition to the new work by member artists, the gallery is excited to have the work of guest artists: Felisha Brower, Nancy Condit, Brian Dunning, Mario Garcia, Michael Holdahl, Colleen Martin, Brinkley Messick, Emily Nelson, Jon Rios, Brittany Schmidt, Armando Silva, Annie Surbeck, Nicole Wilder, Benjamin Wright, and Tangier Wright. **On First Friday, August 4, from 5-8 pm,** there will be an **artist demonstration by Tess Jones**.
-She will explain the process of pewter repousse.
-This technique can be used with other metals.
+The Madison and Main Gallery will host a public opening reception for the new show **past. present. future. on September 1st from 5-****8pm.**The members will show their progression as artists by featuring a trio of work -- one artist who supported or encouraged their artistic path, their own current work as a member, and a third artist that they have influenced.
+The members and their guest artists – the encouraging artist from their “past”, the member artist for the “present”, and the influenced artist of the “future” – are:

+Ruth Savig: **Susan Anderson**: Karen McPherson

+Ruth Savig: **Dan Augenstein**: Berndt Savig

+Erica Brus: **Cate Austin**: Ben Sherman

+Bob Ragland: **Rodney Barnes**: Peggy Barnes

+Jared Butler: **Danyelle Butler**: Abby Einer

+Ancient Ancestors: **Tony Clough**: Heather Degen

+Melanie Haas: **Susan Haskins**: Melanie Haskins

+Susan Safarik: **Tess Jones**: Future Nephews

+Sharon Jacobs: **Gin Leuchter**: Jane Leuchter

+Karen Vroman: **Doreen Vroman**: Shannon England

 The Madison & Main is an artists-owned gallery.
-Hours are 10am-6pm.
-Monday through Friday and 10am-4pm Saturday.
-For more details about the show, call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com/).
+Hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
+For more details about the show, call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com/)

-&nbsp;

 ### Margie’s Cafe @ The Farmer’s Pantry

 931 16th Street

-argie’s Caf&eacute; at the Farmer’s Pantry will showcase “Timelines” featuring acrylic and spray paint on canvas by Jared Butler.
+No information provided.

 ### Showcase Art Center

 1335 8th Avenue

-The Showcase Art Center will feature an Acrylic Collage class taught by Colette Pitcher from 5-7pm. $25 covers all supplies, step-by-step instruction and an adult beverage.
-Fun and laughter guaranteed.
-Reservations appreciated.
-Call 970-356-8593.
+Try a stay-cation this Labor Day weekend and enjoy a First Friday paint and wine pARTy at the Showcase Art Center from 5:30-7:30pm.
+Enjoy an evening of painting with step-by step instruction by Colette Pitcher.
+All supplies included for $25 and you will go home with an acrylic landscape fall scene.
+RSVP appreciated at 970-356-8593.

 ### Syntax Spirits Distillery

 625 3rd Street, Unit C

-Bernard L. Howarth is Syntax's August artist!
-Bernard will be available for a meet and greet from 6-8pm on August 4th, but his art will be on the display for the duration of the month.
-Howarth says his art gives the viewer an uncomfortable swinging and tickles the bottoms of their toes with whispy tips of graphite grasses and splinters of special media, aka ANYTHING.
+Rachael-Ann Omps is a local photographer and Syntax's September artist!
+Rachael-Ann brings her unique perception and never-before-seen art to the tasting lounge on 9/1!
+She will be available for a meet and greet from 6-8pm on First Friday and her pieces will be on display for the duration of the month.
+For this show specifically she gathered photos of 'Soul’ and also started a second collection that you can only find at the Syntax show.

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will not be hosting a First Friday event on August 4th.
+The Bean Plant Studio will feature the Private Collection of Susan Smallwood Herold.

 ### The Blue Mug Coffee and Roastery